The Institute of Lent

 One may ask how the Institute of fasting originated.
 Was it a tradition handed down by the Apostles?
 Was it determined as such by the early Church?
 Was the duration of fasting established from the beginning?
 These and similar questions require an answer.

 Fasting before Easter was not determined by the early Church as such either in specific days or for certain foods.
-In the New Testament the word for fasting, nesteia, means abstinence from food entirely, and was originally a Jewish custom reluctantly practiced by the Jews, although it was not an official requirement.
+In the New Testament the word for fasting, nesteia, means abstinence from food entirely.
 Bishop Irenaios of Lyon (192) wrote a letter to the Bishop of Rome that there is a great difference about the duration of fasting before Easter.
 Some people, he wrote, fast one day, others two, still others more days.
 Some of them fast 40 hours continuously, day and night, from all foods (Eusebuis, Ecclesiastical History, 524,12).
 Tertuuian, an ecclesiastical writer of the 3rd century, refers to abstinence from foods as being two days, Friday and Saturday.
 Some of the early Christians abstained from foods the whole day and ate only in the evenings, while others ate not at all, day or night, as did those who were fasting for 40 hours.
 Other Christians extended the period of fasting beyond the two days to one week (during the mid-third century),'but everyone was allowed to extend the duration of fasting as long as he wanted.
 Thus, these Christians added hours and days of fasting at their own will, beyond the customary duration of time (Dionysios, Bishop of Alexandria, P. G. Migne 10, 1278).

 The Further Development of Fasting